tella26/KHATT-Pilot-Arabic-ICS590/README.md

-# Hopfield Network for Arabic Offline OCR recognition for the course ICS590
+# Hopfield Network for Arabic Offline OCR recognition
 King Fahd University of Petroleum and Minerals (KFUMP)

 Hopfield network (Amari-Hopfield network) is a special type of Recurrent Nueral Network implemented with Python.